mikkeloscar/kube-aws-iam-controller-java-example/README.md

 # kube-aws-iam-controller AWS Java SDK Example

-This is an example demo/verify that the [AWS Java SDK](https://github.com/aws/aws-sdk-java) works with the [kube-aws-iam-controller](https://github.com/mikkeloscar/kube-aws-iam-controller).
+This is an example to demo/verify that the [AWS Java SDK](https://github.com/aws/aws-sdk-java) works with the [kube-aws-iam-controller](https://github.com/mikkeloscar/kube-aws-iam-controller).